 Angelfish don’t breathe in the same way as humans, but oxygen allows them to live.
 Therefore, oxygen is just as essential for their survival.

-Similarly, the tank needs oxygen to fuel the beneficial bacteria that break down oxygenate waste and remove harmful chemicals from the water.
+Similarly, the tank needs oxygen to fuel the beneficial bacteria that break down oxygenated waste and remove harmful chemicals from the water.

 Plants inside the tank also need oxygen to stay alive.
 If they don’t get enough o2, they decompose, raising ammonia and nitrites to harmful levels.

-As described by the U.S. Geological Survey, angelfish consume oxygen that’s dissolved in the water through their gills, so the tank must be well oxygenated to keep the fish alive.
+According to the U.S. Geological Survey, angelfish consume oxygen dissolved in the water through their gills, so the tank must be well-oxygenated to keep the fish alive.

 How Much Oxygen Do Angelfish Need?